 So, where to find the best coffee beans in Antigua?

 Interestingly, the venues that could brew the best coffees weren’t always the best options for beans.

-As unbelievable as it may sound, there is a limit to how much coffee we could buy – excess baggage and financial constraints eventually take over 🙂 But…in our 6 weeks in Antigua we managed to try the beans from four different roasters.
+As unbelievable as it may sound, there is a limit to how much coffee we could buy – excess baggage and financial constraints eventually take over 🙂 But…in our 6 weeks in Antigua and Guatemala City we managed to try the beans from four different roasters.
 So don’t treat this as a definitive list, but more a solid place to start your own taste test:

 - La Vid Coffee Roasters (Recommended) – Superb.
 Well-balanced, full in the mouth and delicious.
 In fact, 2 months later finds us writing this article in Thailand with a cup of La Vid coffee by our side bringing back great memories of Antigua Guatemala!
 It will be a sad day when they run out.

 - Refuge Cafe – A good option, but a very different flavour profile at home to what we experienced in the cafe (unlike La Vid and GuateJava).
 It still tasted good, but with too much acidity and sharpness for our liking.

 - La Bodegona Supermarket – There’s a comprehensive selection of coffee beans on offer inside La Bodegona.
 El Cafetalito was the brand we tried and while it wasn’t bad, we found it to be too ‘hard’ and acidic for our liking.
 It IS convenient though.

 An Antigua coffee tour is a great way of getting a deeper understanding of the whole process, and there are a few ways you can do this.

 If you don’t mind arranging your own transport to the plantation then you’ll enjoy Filadelfia (this place is geared up for tourists in a big way).